Real-dev-byte/Crawler-Extractor/README.md

 &nbsp;

 > Fetches latest product details of a url or skuId before a given timestamp.
-URL is the source of truth here.

 #### Request